Dennis Rickman: Storylines

+In 2025, Zoe returns to Walford, and a flashback reveals that she had given birth to twins, a girl and a boy, in 2006.
+Zoe abandons her son in the hospital after believing that her daughter had died.
+In September 2025, Zoe tells Sharon and Vicki that she had slept with Dennis and he was the father of her children.
+Sharon initially believes Zoe is lying, but later agrees to help Zoe find her son, seeing him as the last connection she has to Dennis.
+Zoe admits to Kat that she lied about Dennis being the father to fleece Sharon.
+Kat tells Vicki, who reveals the truth to a devastated Sharon.

 Reception

 Dennis Rickman was described in a 2004 article as the show's "bad boy pin-up character".
 The character of Dennis Rickman quickly became established as the show's leading man and a "soap sex-symbol", with Harman noted for his "dark good looks" and "fantastic" physique.
 In 2003, Harman won the "Best Newcomer" award at the National Television Awards, and for two years straight (in 2004 and 2005) won both "Best Actor" and "Sexiest Male" categories at the British Soap Awards and Inside Soap Awards.

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Dennis 58th on their ranked list of the best EastEnders characters of all time, calling him a "bed-hopping criminal" who was "a chip off the old block" from his father.